Doorstead

 HoustonMarket GuideTexas

-Your monthly guide to rental conditions in the Houston metro — what rents look like right now, what's driving the market, and what it means if you own a rental home.
+Your monthly guide to rental conditions in Houston metro.
+This is our June 2026 report, covering May 2026 rental data: what rents looked like last month, what's driving the market, and what it means if you own a rental home.

 Houston Metro Rental Market Snapshot — May 2026